Skip to content

 7.2 Function Return Values

-The return statement is used to return function results.
-Besides returning a single value, functions can also return multiple values at once, such as:
+The return statement is used to return the function's return value.
+Besides returning a single value, functions can also return multiple values at once, as follows:

 Python